 If your food comes with a label, that’s a good place to start.
 However, if you prefer whole foods that come without labels, there are countless calorie-counting online resources.

 Two of the most prominent ones are NutritionData.com and the USDA’s National Nutrient Database for Standard Reference.
 A growing number of mobile apps also utilize either the USDA or restaurant nutritional info that allow for easy calculations when you don’t have access to a computer.

 Track Macros Step 4: Figure Out How Much You Have Left To Eat

 You now know how much you can eat each day and you know how to measure how much you are actually eating.
 The difference between the two tells you how much you have left to eat.

-Perhaps the greatest advantage of tracking macros is that with it, you gain this new power.
+Perhaps the greatest advantage of tracking macros is gaining this new power.
 You can start to squeeze in a serving or two of your favorite treats without any guilt or stress as you know that at the end of the day you hit your calorie target.

-You don’t need to be a dieting nazi when it comes to meeting your daily macros to see results.
-Do stay disciplined, but also realize that it is okay to fall short or go a little over on your macros.
-For best results, try your best to stay within a range of +/- 5-10 macros of each daily goal for each macronutrient.
+You don’t need to be a dieting machine when it comes to meeting your daily macros to see results.
+Stay disciplined, but also realize that it’s fine to occasionally fall short or go a little over on your macros.
+To maximize the results, try your best to stay within a range of +/- 5-10 macros of each daily goal for each macronutrient.

-Trying to be 100% exact is not only ridiculous but also impossible since even food labels are not 100% accurate nor are your food measurements.
-You can’t possibly be 100% accurate so relax and aim to be within a shooting distance.
+Trying to be 100% right is not only ridiculous but also impossible since even food labels are not 100% accurate nor are your food measurements.
+So our best advice is to relax and aim to be within a shooting distance.